-This delicious whole berry easy orange cinnamon cranberry sauce recipe uses maple syrup instead of sugar and takes about 10 minutes to prepare.
+This delicious, whole-berry orange cinnamon cranberry sauce recipe uses maple syrup instead of sugar and takes about 10 minutes to prepare.

-Here’s another confession; I usually grab the canned stuff.
-Then the only real challenge is choosing between jellied and whole berry.
-Some folks have strong opinions about this too.
+Here’s another confession: I usually grab the canned stuff.
+Then, the only real challenge is choosing between jellied and whole berries.
+Some folks have strong opinions about this, too.
 I say let the hostess decide.
-Since I’m cooking this year, we’ll be having this easy orange cinnamon cranberry sauce.
+Since I’m cooking this year, we’ll have this easy orange cinnamon cranberry sauce.

 5 Simple Ingredients